Critical Communication for Adults

 What is the Optimal Treatment for Accent Modification?

-Accent modification classes start with a thorough assessment to identify the causes of the communication breakdowns.
+At Therapies for Success, our accent modification classes start with a thorough assessment to identify the causes of the communication breakdowns.
 Then students sharpen their discrimination skills to help them hear the difference between their own speech, language and intonation patterns and those of native speakers.
 While refining their discrimination skills, students can be strengthening their tongue muscles and learning to produce the sounds of English.
 They can also refine their sentence structures and intonation patterns.